maxikagan/deweydatar/README.md

 ```
 This will load the first 100 rows for the first file of Advan data.

-You can open a downloaded local file by
+You can open a downloaded local file (a csv.gz or csv file) by
 ```R
 sample_local = read_local("C:/Temp/Weekly_Patterns_Foot_Traffic_Full_Historical_Data-0-DATE_RANGE_START-2023-09-04.csv.gz",
                           nrows = 100)